 Prepare your skin

-Healthy skin is the best canvas for a tattoo.
-In the week leading up to your appointment, keep the designated area well-moisturized.
-Use a quality, unscented lotion daily to prevent dryness and flakiness.
-However, do not apply any lotion or moisturizer on the day of your appointment, as any residue on your skin could interfere with the tattooing process.
+Moisturize the designated area daily for one week leading up to your appointment using a quality, unscented lotion to prevent dryness and flakiness.
+However, do not apply any lotion or moisturizer on the day of your appointment, as any residue on the skin interferes with the ink application process.

 Skip perfumed body washes, strong deodorants, or any products containing alcohol near the tattoo site.
 These substances can dry out or irritate your skin.
-You should also avoid any cuts, scrapes, or bruises on the area you plan to get tattooed.
+Additionally, avoid any cuts, scrapes, or bruises on the area you plan to get tattooed.
 If you have any skin irritation or sunburn, it’s crucial to reschedule your appointment, as tattooing over damaged skin is not safe or effective.

 Get a good night’s sleep